 Investing in flood resilience measures can be expensive.
 Very expensive.
 Installing flood gates across a property can cost thousands upon thousands of pounds.
 After the flood gates, you need the air bricks.
 After the air bricks, you need the non-reverse valves.
 Then the brick treatment, window replacements and pump installations.
 Making a property resistant (keeping a flood out) can cost serious money, and that’s before you go into the building to make it more resilient (easier to recover from a flood) by reflooring or changing stock or machinery management processes.

-These measures mitigate costs later on when floods hit.
-Many decision makers need more than a promise of possible savings in the future.
+These measures are designed to make sure that you avoid costs later on when floods hit.
+But when an understanding of risk isn’t shared across the business, it can be tricky to justify the prices.
 Unfortunately, there are often more immediate risks that demand the money instead.

-It stands to reason that if you invest in measures that help prevent or mitigate flood costs at your property, you will be rewarded with a lower insurance premium.
+It stands to reason that if you invest in measures that help prevent or mitigate flood costs at your property, you will be rewarded by your insurer lowering your premium.
 An immediate saving could tip the scales in favour of resilience investment.
 This has not been the case historically though, and premiums rarely change, even with significant risk reductions.
 This article explores the rocky relationship between flood resilience measures and insurance premiums and shows how new insurance methods could be the answer in making the logic of higher investment and lower costs a reality.

 Indemnity insurance is based on the principle of recouping your losses exactly (with exclusions and restrictions).
 These policies often use a value known as the “Buildings Declared Value” (BDV), also known as the “sum insured”.
 BDV establishes the maximum amount you would need to reinstate the property in full.
 If you policy covers multiple risks your BDV may apply to all of them.
 The value is designed to cover rebuilding and furnishing a building from scratch.
 Imagine the maximum amount you’d need after a claim, for example after it has burned down, been destroyed by subsidence, or a flood has washed the building away.